Updated July 14, 2017

 3. It’s super convenient and easy to use.

-There are seven locations at Disneyland that offer this service:
+There are two at Disneyland that offer this service:

 *Star Trader in Tomorrowland